8 Best AI Tools To Create PowerPoint Presentations

 If your day lives in .pptx files, PlusAI is the most direct way to add AI speed without changing your workflow.

 Need a draft deck in seconds?
 Gamma was the fastest AI presentation maker in our test.
+For teams prioritizing speed and clarity, a gamma ai ppt workflow makes it easy to generate structured, presentation-ready slides without spending hours on layout or formatting.
 A “Q2 SaaS metrics update” prompt produced a 12-slide deck in 17 seconds, and every run stayed under 20 seconds.

 Quality kept pace with speed.
 Headers formed a clear story line, margins held, and numbers stayed accurate.
 We trimmed the copy and swapped two stock photos in six minutes, then exported to PowerPoint with zero font shifts; Gamma keeps transitions minimal to avoid file bloat.